How should a HIPAA entity prepare for an official audit or review?

 Ensure smooth interaction with auditors.

-Communication with Audit TeamEstablish clear communication lines with the audit team to foster transparency and collaboration.
+Communication with Audit TeamEstablish clear communication lines with the audit team to maintain transparency and collaboration.

 Respond promptly to inquiries and provide requested documentation.